alivirya/warlords/README.md

 - PLAYER 2
 	* Situated in the bottom right.
 "W" and "S" move your ship in an L shape around the island.
 	* If you die and Ghosting is enabled, the  "W, A, S, D" can be used to influence the ball speed.

-### Other ###

-* The report is under "report.pdf" in this directory
-* The submission table is under "Project-A-Final-Submission-Table.docx" in this directory
-* The powerpoint slides are under "slides.pptx" in this directory